function61/screen-server/README.md

 ![Build status](https://github.com/function61/screen-server/workflows/Build/badge.svg)
 [![Download](https://img.shields.io/docker/pulls/fn61/screen-server.svg?style=for-the-badge)](https://hub.docker.com/r/fn61/screen-server/)

-Minimal VNC-servable desktop environment with a web browser running in an Alpine Linux Docker container, for displaying a webpage on an untrusted device (like an old Android tablet).
+Minimal VNC-servable desktop environment with Firefox in a Docker container, for displaying web content on untrusted devices (like an old Android tablet).

 Nice added benefit is that you can connect to the same screen simultaneously from other devices like PCs as well, and if scripting is needed (show content X on screen Y), it's